merenlab/anvio.org/help/main/programs/anvi-estimate-metabolism/index.md

 If you want to estimate for your own metabolism data, then you have a couple of extra steps to go through:

 3. Define your own metabolic modules by following the formatting guidelines described [here](https://merenlab.org/software/anvio/help/main/programs/anvi-setup-user-modules/#how-do-i-format-the-module-files) and [here](https://merenlab.org/software/anvio/help/main/artifacts/user-modules-data/#a-step-by-step-guide-to-creating), and then run <span class="artifact-p">[anvi-setup-user-modules](/help/main/programs/anvi-setup-user-modules)</span> to parse them into a <span class="artifact-n">[modules-db](/help/main/artifacts/modules-db)</span>,
 4. Annotate your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> with the functional annotation sources that are required for your module definitions.
 This may require running a few different programs.
 For instance, if your modules are defined in terms of NCBI COGS (ie, the `COG20_FUNCTION` annotation source), you will need to run <span class="artifact-p">[anvi-run-ncbi-cogs](/help/main/programs/anvi-run-ncbi-cogs)</span>.
 If you are using a set of custom HMMs, you will need to run <span class="artifact-p">[anvi-run-hmms](/help/main/programs/anvi-run-hmms)</span> on that set using the `--add-to-functions-table` parameter.
 If you already have annotations from one or more of these sources, you could also import them into the contigs database using the program <span class="artifact-p">[anvi-import-functions](/help/main/programs/anvi-import-functions)</span>.
+Note that if you want to estimate metabolism on a pangenome, this annotation step needs to be run before you create the <span class="artifact-n">[genomes-storage-db](/help/main/artifacts/genomes-storage-db)</span> and <span class="artifact-n">[pan-db](/help/main/artifacts/pan-db)</span>.

 ## Running metabolism estimation